Frostbite is a painful health hazard for backyard chickens.

 But when winter starts drawing in and the weather gets not just cold but wet and snowy, the one thing your chickens can be susceptible to is frostbite.

-It's painful and, once it's happened, it's not curable.
+It's painful and, once it's affected your flock, it's not curable.

-So if your flock will be outside this winter and the weather is likely to be very cold and, in particular, damp, it's important to know how to prevent frostbite happening, and how to treat it if it does.
+So if your chickens will be outside this winter and the weather is likely to be very cold – and more importantly, damp – it's important to know how to prevent frostbite happening, and how to treat it if it does.

 This is a long and detailed article based on reliable sources.